georgjz/georgjz.github.io/_drafts/wyvern/2022-06-16-wyvern-03-DRAFT.md

 Now you in essence have sorted all opcodes in sets of opcodes that support the exact same set of addressing modes.

-**4: Combine the sets from step 2 and 3 into a grammar that produces all valid opcode-addressing mode pairs.** Don't forget to add a start symbol:
+**4: Combine the sets from steps 2 and 3 into a grammar that produces all valid opcode-addressing mode pairs.** Don't forget to add a start symbol:

 $$
 \begin{alignat*}{3}